The Westmeath Foxhounds based in the midlands of Ireland was founded in 1854 and is one of the most popular

 foxhunting packs in Ireland.
 They have had a distinguished succession of Joint-Masters over the years, but one of the most flamboyant arrived at the Irish kennels from the USA in 1912 with a retinue that caused quite a stir in the neighbourhood.

 The new Master’s entourage included sixteen Thoroughbred horses, a pack of American hounds, five African-American grooms, a yellow open-top sports car, a yellow sulky, and three fighting cocks.
 His name was Harry Worcester-Smith, MFH of the Grafton Hounds in Massachusetts.
-He was even better known for the 1905 Great Foxhound Match in the Piedmont Valley with Mr. Alexander Henry Higginson’s English hounds, mainly of Fernie origin.To read more, a subscription is needed: Click here to subscribe
+He was even better known for the 1905 Great Foxhound Match in the Piedmont Valley with Mr. Alexander Henry Higginson’s English hounds, mainly of Fernie origin.To read more, a subscription is required.
+Log in or click here to subscribe.